 For example, there could be customers who book Cargo A with the shipping line but this Cargo A maybe prohibited by customs and therefore the declaration to customs could be Cargo B..

-The shipping line is the custodian of the cargo till it is accepted for release by customs and if they release or ship the cargo without receiving the release from customs, the shipping line maybe liable for heavy penalties, legal action which may also result in the revoking of their operating license..
+The shipping line is the custodian of the cargo till it is accepted for release by customs..
+So if they release or ship the cargo without receiving the release from customs, the shipping line maybe liable for heavy penalties, legal action which may also result in the revoking of their operating license..

-Therefore it is imperative that the shipping line checks the bill of lading vs customs documents to ensure that the cargo declarations on the bill of lading and customs documents match..
+Therefore it is imperative that the shipping line checks the bill of lading against customs documents to ensure that the cargo declarations on the bill of lading and customs documents match..